 Marvel at matchstick creativity at a quirky museum

-It’s always an exciting moment as a child when your parents trust you to play with matchsticks for the first time.
+It’s always an exciting childhood moment when your parents let you play with matchsticks for the first time.
 But not all of us grasp the opportunity with such enthusiasm as Pat Acton, who has gone on to glue 7 million wooden matchsticks into 70 detailed scale models of life-like sculptures, machines, and architectural landmarks.
-Exhibits from his stunning collection are regularly displayed at museums around the world, including as many as twenty on permanent show at the Matchstick Marvels Museum in the city of Gladbrook at any given time.
-Look out for a 13-foot long true-to-scale model of the battleship USS Iowa, and a 12-foot wooden recreation of the United States Capitol.
+Exhibits from his collection are regularly displayed at museums around the world, including as many as twenty on permanent show at the Matchstick Marvels Museum at any given time.
+Look out for a 13-foot-long, true-to-scale model of the battleship USS Iowa, and a 12-foot recreation of the US Capitol.

 Cool off at a fun-packed waterpark

-Iowa’s largest waterpark, Lost Island features an exhilarating assortment of rides and attractions including water slides, swimming pools, and activities for all ages.
-Highlights include an adrenaline-fuelling hydromagnetic watercoaster and, for something more sedate, a cruise down a lazy river.
+Iowa’s largest waterpark, Lost Island features an exhilarating assortment of adrenaline-fuelling rides and attractions including large water slides, swimming pools, and multiple activities suitable for all ages.
+Park highlights include a state-of-the-art hydromagnetic watercoaster and, for something more sedate, a gentle cruise down a lazy river aboard an inflatable raft.
 Visitors can also enter Adventure Golf, Go-Karting and the Mermaid Experience for an additional fee.
-Tickets to the park can be purchased in advance through Viator.com.

 Climb a fully functional 1850s-style windmill

-In 1847 four ships left Holland carrying 800 immigrants ready to start a new life in Iowa, and their legacy lives on in the city of Pella where the Vermeer Windmill remains the tallest working Dutch windmill in North America.
+In 1847, four ships left Holland carrying 800 immigrants ready to start a new life in Iowa, and their legacy lives on in the city of Pella where the Vermeer Windmill remains the tallest working Dutch windmill in North America.
 Standing some 124 feet tall, the windmill is perhaps the city’s most recognisable landmark and continues to serve local restaurants thanks to the wind power it harnesses to grind flour used for baking.
 The second and third floors are given over to museum displays that chart the windmill’s history.
-Tours run every day except Sundays.

 Pay homage at the birthplace of an American icon

-From the outside it couldn’t be less conspicuous, but within the confines of this simple white-panelled home a journey to true American greatness began.
+From the outside, it couldn’t be less conspicuous, but within the confines of this simple white-panelled home a journey to true American greatness began.
 Back in 1907, the house was the birthplace of John Wayne (aka ‘the Duke’) who would go on to become one of the most iconic Western film stars of all time.
-Today visitors can tour the house, which is full of photos and memorabilia that chronicle the Duke’s life and career.
+Today visitors can tour the John Wayne Birthplace Museum, which is full of photos and memorabilia that chronicle the Duke’s life and career.

 Immerse yourself in the exciting history of sprint car racing.

-Fans of sprint car racing are in for a treat thanks to the presence of the National Sprint Car Hall of Fame & Museum.
-The world’s only museum dedicated to preserving the history of these iconic high-powered race cars, the venue displays a wide variety of sprint cars as well as other exhibits that honour the sport’s most eminent stars down the years.
+Fans of sprint car racing visiting Iowa are in for a treat thanks to the presence of the National Sprint Car Hall of Fame & Museum.
+The world’s only museum dedicated to preserving the history of these iconic high-powered race cars, on display are a variety of sprint cars as well as other exhibits that honour the sport’s most eminent stars down the years.
 There’s also a movie theatre screening legendary races, as well as a simulator that invites thrill-seekers to experience the sensations of driving in an actual sprint car.

 Watch a winter games extravaganza

-LOCATION Iowa Great Lakes Area Chamber, Arnolds Park
+Iowa Great Lakes Area Chamber, Arnolds Park / January each year

 Embark on a scenic Fall roadtrip

-Dotted with beautiful state parks and atmospheric wooded areas, the state of Iowa truly comes into its own during Fall.
-A popular activity at this time of year is to jump in the car and traverse The Iowa Fall Foliage Route, a scenic road trip that covers 285 miles and roughly six hours of driving time, meaning you can even do it in a day.
-Starting at Wildcat Den State Park in the city of Muscatine, with its 75-foot cliffs and rock formations, the route treats you to a veritable canopy of rich Autumnal colours and smells as you pass through a seemingly endless palette of reds, yellows, oranges, and browns.
+Dotted with beautiful state parks and atmospheric wooded areas, Iowa truly comes into its own during Fall.
+A popular activity at this time of year is to traverse the Iowa Fall Foliage Route, a scenic road trip that covers 285 miles and roughly six hours of driving.
+Starting at Wildcat Den State Park, with its 75-foot cliffs and rock formations, the route treats you to a canopy of rich Autumnal colours as you pass through seemingly endless reds, yellows, oranges, and browns.
 The drive ends just outside the city of Decorah, where rugged limestone bluffs make for a perfect photo opportunity to round off your adventure.